Rajata25072/CourseraCleaningData/README.md

-# Coursera "Getting and Cleaning Data" course project solution
+# Coursera "Getting and Cleaning Data"
+# Course project solution
 ### run_analysis.R

 This R script processes data from the Human Activity Recognition Using Smartphones Dataset